laboon/ebook/text/20_requirements.md

 Now that we've seen examples of testable and non-testable requirements, can we specify in detail what it means for a requirement to be testable?

-Requirements should cover the entire operation of the system
+In order for the requirements to be testable, they must meet five criteria, each of which we will cover individually.
+They should be:

+1. Complete
+2. Consistent
+3. Unambiguous
+4. Quantitative
+5. Feasible to test

+Requirements should cover the entire operation of the system.
+This is what we mean by saying that a requirements specification should be __complete__.
+Anything that is not covered by the requirements is liable to be interpreted in different ways by developer, designers, testers, and users.
+If something is important, it should be specified precisely.

 #### More Tips on Writing Good Requirements